jbiatek/BSGRulebook/rulebook.md

 Tom Zarek (Military)'s "Necessary Steps" applies to all players, even himself, and even applies at the start of the game when he draws a Mutiny card due to his "Disreputable" weakness.

-Lee Adama (Political)'s "Choose a Different Path" creates a new, additional option on "X Chooses" cards.
-If Helo uses "Moral Compass", he forces the choice to a different one.
-Therefore, Lee could use "Different Path" to create a new option (and presumably choose it), and Helo could force his choice to something else.
-But if Helo uses "Moral Compass", Lee cannot then use "Different Path" to change away from Helo's choice, because "Different Path" would simply add a new option, not force Helo to choose it.
+Lee Adama (Political)'s "Choose a Different Path" and Helo's "Moral Compass" both apply to "[Someone] Chooses" decisions.
+Lee's ability creates a new, additional option on "X Chooses" cards, whereas Helo's forces a player to choose a specific box to resolve.
+Lee could use "Different Path" to create a new option (and presumably choose it), and Helo could force his choice to something else.
+But if Helo uses "Moral Compass", Lee cannot then use "Different Path" to change away from Helo's choice, because "Different Path" would simply add a new option, not force Helo to actually use it.

 Doc Cottle can use *abilities* on Engineering cards, just not Actions.
 As always, this restriction also applies to Movement actions.